 A Gedan level strike or block would indicate something that generally is targeting something below the hips.
 You might be performing a Gedan Barai or you might be delivering a Gedan Mae Geri.
 So once again the term is used only to suggest that the specific action is targeting a lower area of the body.

 These terms are not absolute.
-It is entirely possible that a Chudan strike might impact the shoulders.
+A Chudan strike might impact the shoulders.
 A Jodan strike might impact the upper chest.
 And a Gedan strike might be targeting the groin or lower abdomen.
 So there is some overlap in these definitions.
 They are not fixed or defined areas of the body.

 The terms Jodan, Chudan, and Gedan are also used in other contexts as well.
-The upper floor of a building might be referred to as Jodan level.
-A bottom floor might be referred to as Gedan level.
-A high ranking executive might be thought of as a Jodan manager while a first level manager might be a Gedan level manager.
+The upper floor of a building might be referred to as the Jodan level.
+A bottom floor might be referred to as the Gedan level.
+A high-ranking executive might be thought of as a Jodan manager while a first-level manager might be a Gedan level manager.

 The terms can also be applied to weapons usage.
-A weapon held at Jodan level is generally positioned such that the business end of the weapon is positioned high in the air (not necessary high over the head).
-In Gedan position the weapon may be lowered such that it generally points to the ground, or perhaps in the direction of an opponent’s feet.
+A weapon held at the Jodan level is generally positioned such that the business end of the weapon is positioned high in the air (not necessarily high over the head).
+In the Gedan position, the weapon may be lowered such that it generally points to the ground, or perhaps in the direction of an opponent’s feet.
 At Chudan level the weapon might be pointed directly at the opponent’s torso and its many vital organs.